-Windsor plans to poll its citizenry on the idea of moving Isle of Wight County’s Confederate monument to the town’s municipal cemetery — surveys that Mayor Glyn Willis acknowledged will cost the town approximately $1,000 if they are mailed with the town’s water bills.
+Windsor plans to poll its citizenry on the idea of moving Isle of Wight County’s Confederate monument to the town’s municipal cemetery — surveys Mayor Glyn Willis acknowledged will cost the town approximately $1,000 if they are mailed with the town’s water bills.

 It will also delay the county’s final vote on whether to move the monument anywhere at all by at least 60 to 90 days.

 Currently, the monument stands outside the county’s courthouse complex, where it’s stood for the past 115 years.
 County residents who want it relocated, among them local NAACP Chapter President Valerie Butler, argue the statue glorifies the Confederacy and white supremacy, while those who wish it to stay argue removing it would be tantamount to erasing history.

 Relocating the monument to Windsor’s cemetery had been the No. 1 recommendation of an eight-member task force the county had formed in October 2020, should Isle of Wight’s Board of Supervisors feel inclined to move it.
 But “consideration should be given to the fact that the cemetery in question is owned by a public body and how the citizens of the Town may feel about the relocation; particularly those who own plots or have family members interred there,” states a memorandum from Town Manager William Saunders to the Council members.
 Saunders’ memo further urges the Council members to consider the potential impact accepting the controversial monument may have on “those who may potentially explore Windsor as a future business site” and the town’s potential liability were the monument to be vandalized.